LonggHuynh/TransportOptimizer/README.md

 ## Description

-The app helps you plan the most efficient route for visiting all the desired destinations, with the additional feature of specifying the partial order of the visited places.
+The app helps users plan the most efficient order for visiting all desired destinations using the modified [TSP](https://developers.google.com/maps/documentation/javascript/get-api-key) algorithm.
+Optional constraints, such as a location must be visited before another location can be added, can also be included.
+The shortest path between pairs is computed using the Google Maps API.

 ## Installation

 ```bash